'Absolutely Check Your Policies': Breezy Point Couple Learns COVID's Effect On Insurance The Hard Way

 “I stood up and smelled a wiff of smoke as if someone had blown out a candle,” she said.

-In January of 2020 Jim who has dementia and is disabled left a chair too close to a small heater in the garage.
+In January 2020, Jim Williams, who has dementia and is disabled, left a chair too close to a small heater in the garage.

-“It was strictly an accident but devastating,” Williams said.“The house ended up being condemned by the city.”
+“It was strictly an accident but devastating,” Diane Williams said.
+“The house ended up being condemned by the city.”

-President of United Claim Service, Mike Pakkala is a public adjustor who told WCCO he is working with at least a dozen others in similar circumstancesREAD MORE: University Of Minnesota Lifts Mask Mandate For Fully Vaccinated Students, Staff
+President of United Claim Service, Mike Pakkala, is a public adjustor who told WCCO he is working with at least a dozen others in similar circumstancesREAD MORE: Former Minneapolis Police Officer Talks About His Decision To Leave: 'I Did It Out Of Principle'

 “I would tell you in May or June of 2020 the limit of Diane’s policy was adequate.
 Now it’s up to $100,000 short,” Pakkala said.